kakao90g/ldb_player/README.md

 - Add videos via drag-and-drop or the playlist dialog.
 - Control playback with hotkeys: Space (play/pause), Arrow keys (seek/volume), etc. (View the full list in Settings > Hotkeys).
 - Configuration is saved in %APPDATA%\LDBPlayer.
 - Check for updates via Settings > Check for Updates.
-If an update is available, the app can run the updater automatically (requires updater.exe in the app directory).
+If an update is available, the app can download the updater and patch the new version automatically.

 ## Credits and Acknowledgments
 - Powered by VLC media player (libvlc) from VideoLAN: https://www.videolan.org/vlc/